 Embryo transfer is a procedure that typically occurs two to three days after oocyte retrieval.
-The whole procedure is very easy and usually takes just few minutes followed by an additional 30 minute rest period.
-Caution the next two to three days is also suggested.
-Sedation is not required, apart from exceptional cases; however patients must have a mildly full bladder so the doctor can visualize the uterine cavity using an abdominal ultrasound.
+The whole procedure is easy and usually takes just a few minutes, followed by an additional 30-minute rest period.
+Caution in the next two to three days is also suggested.
+Sedation is not required, apart from exceptional cases; however, patients must have a mildly full bladder so the doctor can visualize the uterine cavity using an abdominal ultrasound.

 The number of embryos transferred varies.
-Usually two to four embryos at 2-4 or 4-8 cell stage are transferred.
-The final number of embryos transferred depends on their quality (cleavage stage, morphology), the patients’ age, the number of IVF cycle and the possibility of a multiple pregnancy.
+Usually, two to four embryos at 2-4 or 4-8 cell stages are transferred.
+The final number of embryos transferred depends on their quality (cleavage stage, morphology), the patient's age, the number of IVF cycles and the possibility of a pregnancy with twins or triplets.

-In recent years, doctors and embryologists are trying to reduce the number of embryos transferred back to the uterus.
-The purpose is mainly to diminish multiple pregnancies and avoid the gynecological problems and complications that usually these pregnancies entail.
+Doctors and embryologists have recently tried to reduce the number of embryos transferred back to the uterus.
+The purpose is mainly to diminish multiple pregnancies and avoid the gynaecological problems and complications that usually these pregnancies entail.
 The transfer of embryos at the blastocyst stage is a way to accomplish their goal.

-Embryo transfer at the blastocyst stage gives the opportunity to the embryologist to recognize and select the best quality embryos increasing therefore implantation and pregnancy rates.
-In addition blastocyst transfer resembles natural conditions since in a normal pregnancy the embryo transfers into the fallopian tube and reaches the uterus 5 to 6 days after fertilization.
+Embryo transfer at the blastocyst stage allows the embryologist to recognize and select the best quality embryos, increasing implantation and pregnancy rates.
+In addition, blastocyst transfer resembles natural conditions since, in a normal pregnancy, the embryo transfers into the fallopian tube and reaches the uterus 5 to 6 days after fertilization.